Our Beliefs

 Genesis 1:1, 26,27; 3:22; Psalm 90:2; Matthew 28:19; I Peter 1:2; II Corinthians 13:14

 The Bible is God’s Word to us.
 It was written by human authors, under the supernatural guidance of the Holy Spirit.
-It is the supreme source of truth for Christian beliefs.
+It is the supreme source of truth for Christian beliefs and living.
 Because it is inspired by God, it is the truth without any mixture of error.

 OUR VALUES